Let's Rethink What It Means To Be A "Good Parent"

 Later the same day this happened...

 Not using names or specific details, I shared some of the conversation with a woman in another city who has adult children.
-I explained how surprised I was, not about the child's actions, but that it would make her mother question herself so much since I absolutely knew her to be a great mom.
-"I understand," she said.
+I explained how surprised I was, not about the child's actions, but that it would make the mother question herself since I knew her to be a great mom.
+"I understand," mom number two told me.
 "After all that I have been going through (with my adult child), I get it.
 It's easy to feel judgment and shame when your kids struggle."

 Why are we so quick to judge ourselves when our children misbehave or make poor decisions or simply struggle through life?
 Why have we bought into a belief that good parents don't raise children who struggle?